Neville Roy Singham: Positions

-Funding network and allegations of Chinese government links
+Funding network and links to Chinese government

-In 2021, India's Enforcement Directorate named Singham in a money laundering case, alleging that he was the source of ($5 million) given to Indian news site People's Dispatch between 2018 and 2021, to promote a pro-Chinese narrative in the Indian media.
-The funds were alleged to have passed through a network of companies and NGOs including Delaware-based Worldwide Media Holdings (allegedly owned by Singham), and the Justice and Education Fund, GSPAN LLC and the Tricontinental Institute (funded by Singham) in the US, and Centro Popular de Mídias, Brazil.

-According to a January 2022 report by New Lines Magazine formerly of the New Lines Institute, led by Hassan Hassan, Singham has donated almost $65 million to non-profit organizations, including Code Pink, that take Beijing's side on genocide allegations.
+According to a January 2022 report by New Lines Magazine, Singham was linked to donations of almost $65 million to a network of non-profit organizations, including Code Pink, the People’s Support Foundation, Tricontinental, and The People’s Forum, that often takes Beijing's side on genocide allegations.
+The report also described Singham‘s personal connections to members of the network (to Code Pink’s Jodie Evans and Vijay Prashad of Tricontinental) and overlapping personnel between Thoughtworks and members of the network (specifically the Peoples Support Fund and United Community Fund).

 In July 2022, the South African publication New Frame shut down, after having discreetly received most of its money from Singham since its 2018 launch.
-The staff wanted to keep raising money to continue the project, with some suspecting that it was the only publication not have fallen into line ideologically with the rest of Singham's network of outlets.
+The staff wanted to keep raising money to continue the project, with some suspecting that it was an outlier because it had not fallen into line with the ideology of the rest of Singham's network of outlets.

 According to a May 2023 article in The Daily Beast, there are connections between Singham and organizations on the far-left that promote CCP talking points, including BreakThrough News, Peoples Dispatch and other members of the International People's Media Network.
 The article said there were overlapping personnel at a number of these organizations and media outlets without actual office locations.
 The article said some members of BreakThrough News' leadership are affiliated with the Party for Socialism and Liberation.

 In August 2023, The New York Times reported that Singham works closely with the Chinese government and state media, and donates to various groups, news organizations and entities through non-profit groups and shell companies which spread pro-Chinese government messages.
 Chinese state media accounts had retweeted people and organizations in Mr. Singham's network 122 times since February 2020.
 The non-profits distributing the funding included the United Community Fund, Justice and Education Fund and People's Support Foundation, have addresses at UPS store mailboxes in Illinois, Wisconsin and New York, and headed by Jodie Evans (founder of CODE PINK) or former ThoughtWorks employees.
 Funded groups include: an Indian-based independent news site, NewsClick, that the Times described as having "sprinkled its coverage with Chinese government talking points"; in South Africa the Nkrumah School, the Socialist Revolutionary Workers Party and the New Frame news startup (whose editor had resigned in 2022 citing its "soft coverage" of China and Russia); the Brasil de Fato newspaper in Brazil; and activist groups No Cold War, Code Pink, People's Forum, and Tricontinental in the United States.
 In response to the Times report, Singham said that he was not a "member of, work for, take orders from, or follow instructions of any political party or government or their representatives".